Chamb3r73/linesofaction/README.md

-# linesofaction
+# Lines of Action
-Python PyGame version of Lines of Action
+PyGame version of Lines of Action

-Download the source code and run gui.py or cli.py to open the game in GUI/CLI versions respectively

-Or download the zip from releases and run gui.exe
+To play, download the latest version from resources, unpack, then run the .exe